-Through its research, the FPRC supports the academic mission of the department and the university.
+Through its research, the FPRC supports the academic mission of the department and the university for students photo essay.
 Both Blodi and Domalpally, along with retina faculty Michael Altaweel, MD, and Mihai Mititelu, MD, MPH, serve as the principal investigators for the imaging studies performed at the Reading Center.
 As part of its academic mission, the FPRC routinely involves medical students, residents and fellows in the development of new measurement tools.
 Innovation at the FPRC is currently focused on accurately identifying and measuring retinal features on new retinal cameras and retinal scans – specifically wide-field retinal imaging and optical coherence tomography angiography.
 These new retinal imaging techniques require advanced measurement tools in order to provide more information on the structure and function of the retina – this, in turn, helps sponsors determine whether or not a treatment is beneficial.

 Over the past 50 years the FPRC has made major contributions to ophthalmic clinical trials and has produced landmark changes in the treatment of all-too-common diseases such as diabetic retinopathy, macular degeneration, retinal vein occlusion and uveitis.
 However, Blodi notes that “our work is not yet done as many patients worldwide are still suffering vision loss from retinal disease.”With that in mind, Blodi and the FPRC staff will continue the momentum of the first five decades in fulfilling Dr. Davis’ original vision to foster retinal research and to support clinical investigators around the world.